 With a generous assist from the folks over at HNTenna, here’s a step by step method for setting up your RUT 240 (the cell modem that allows an off grid Helium Hotspot to connect to the internet.)

 I’ll start by saying that off grid set ups are not for the faint of heart, the easily discouraged, or folks who avoid challenges.
 You WILL run into challenges.
 Batteries will go bad.
 Miners will overheat.
-Your data plan is probably going to be too small at some point.
+Your data plan will need to be far larger than normal (100 GB/month is what you want as of Nov 2021.)
 Don’t do off grids unless you’re willing to proactively solve those, usually on your own.

 Off grid set ups ARE for folks who love rad projects, who are willing to problem solve, and who get more joy out of figuring shit out rather than having a plug ‘n play solution handed to ’em.
 Nothing wrong with either one, but there’s a definite success formula here that does not favor “Please do this for me” mindsets.